giannilmbd/dynare/doc/manual/source/the-model-file.rst

 where :math:`\mathrm{k2}` selects the state variables, :math:`y_t` and :math:`y^s` are in declaration order and the coefficient matrices are in DR-order.
-Effectively, all variables on the right hand side are brought into DR order for computations and then assigned to :math:`y_t` in declaration order.
+Effectively, all variables on the right-hand side are brought into DR order for computations and then assigned to :math:`y_t` in declaration order.